 Work with Fortune 500 companies, local governments, and nonprofit organizations to solve real-world sustainability challenges.

 Students from the SEE Fellows Program meet with capstone partner organizations in preparation for their ENVS 492 projects.

 Students enrolled in the CEW capstone course (ESE/ENGL 498) have the opportunity to submit their work for publication in the new iSEE online publication for student environmental writing, Q Magazine.
-Selected students will work closely with the editors and production staff of Q Magazine to develop the article to a professional, publishable standard.
+Selected students will work closely with the editors and production staff of Q to develop the article to a professional, publishable standard.